Enforcing Hard Linear Constraints in Deep Learning Models with Decision Rules: Introduction

 Popular approaches to promote constraint satisfaction use penalty-based regularization, where the constraint violations are penalized in the loss function or reward; however, these approaches, known as soft methods, are unable to provide zero constraint violation during the training and inference stages and their penalty coefficients are difficult to determine.
 Recent work has explored projection-based strategies either as post-hoc methods or incorporated into training, which guarantees hard constraint satisfaction.
 Nevertheless, these methods often face scalability and run-time limitations, as they generally require iterative procedures or solving optimization problems during inference.
 For detailed discussions on methods for satisfying hard constraints, the reader is referred to Section \ref{sec:related_work}.

 In this paper, we propose a framework for embedding input-output linear constraints directly into neural networks with low run-time complexity without any iterative procedure.
 The proposed architecture has two subnetworks: a \textit{task network}, trained to minimize prediction loss, and a \textit{safe network}, designed to ensure feasibility with respect to the constraint set.
-The proposed framework is agnostic to the task network, which is trained using gradient-descent algorithms, while the safe network is optimized using a decision rule approach.
+The proposed framework is agnostic to the task network, which is trained using stochastic gradient-descent algorithms, while the safe network is computed using a decision rule approach independent of the training of the task subnetwork.
 The final output is computed as a convex combination of the two subnetworks.
 This structure, illustrated in Figure~\ref{fig:framework}, allows for seamless integration into end-to-end training pipelines and provides constraint satisfaction during training and inference stages.

 The main contributions of this work are as follows: